-The Company's group sells coal and ice cream to Far East Knitting and Spinning Co., Ltd. and You & I Group Co., Ltd. respectively, the both company have the major shareholder is "Chaivikrai Group" which is also the major shareholder of the Company that transactions were for the normal business operation of the Company and applied normal commercial terms in the same fashion as what ought to be done by a reasonable person in the similar situation, and were done on an arm's length basis.
+The company's group sells coal to Far East Knitting and Spinning Co., Ltd. and Friday Co., Ltd. and selss ice cream to You & I Group Co., Ltd. respectively, the 3 companies which have the directors and major shareholders are the same group with the company.
+The transactions were for the normal business operation of the company and applied normal commercial terms in the same fashion as what ought to be done by a reasonable person in the similar situation, and were done on an arm's length basis.
 There was no transfer of benefits between the company and individuals with potential conflict of interest.
-(Details are shown in the chapter "Connected Transactions").
+(Details are shown in the chapter "Connected Transactions")